Khoa280703/ComputerNetwork/README.md

 # Peer-to-Peer with Centralized Index (P2P-CI) System

-This application is a P2P file sharing system with a centralized index (CI), in which peers who wish to download a file that they do not have in their hard drive, may download it from another active peer who does.
-All communication among peers or between a peer and the server will take place over TCP.

 The project goals:
 - Becoming familiar with network programming and the socket interface